MattiDragon/ExtendedDrawers/README.md

 within 64 blocks.
 They only support insertion in world, but can be extracted from using pipes and hoppers.
 They can also be used to lock a large amount of drawers at the same time.

-## Upcoming Features
+### Shadow Drawers
+Shadow drawers show the amount of a resource that is available in the whole network and allows for insertion and expansion of that resource, but they are only available in the 1 slot configuration.

 ### Capacity Upgrades
 Capacity upgrades are items that extend the capacity of a drawer slot.
 Only a single upgrade can be installed at a time.
-They are planned to be available in 2x, 4x, 8x, 16x and 32x versions.
+They are planned to be available in 2x, 4x, 8x and 16x versions.

-### Shadow Drawers
-Shadow drawers show the amount of a resource that is available in the whole network and allows for insertion and expansion of that resource, but they are only available in the 1 slot configuration.